Academic Handbook Summer School Policies and Procedures

 1. The University does not need to collect parent/guardian consent forms for events organised as group visits with schools or other organisations.

-3. For activities such as campus tours where teachers cannot be present with all groups, University staff or student ambassadors are responsible for supervision until participants re-join the main group.
-The person leading the activity should ensure the group stay together and ensure good health and safety practices.
+3. For activities such as campus tours where teachers cannot be present with all groups, University staff or Student Ambassadors are responsible for supervision until participants re-join the main group.
+The person leading the activity should ensure the group stay together and ensure that good health and safety practices are followed.
+It is not possible to guarantee the safety of children on the university campus.
+Prior authorisation for children to be on campus must be sought and obtained and the authorising person and the host must complete and submit a risk assessment to the Designated Safeguarding Lead or their deputy.

 Events or Activities with Family Groups

-1. Where children attend with parents/guardians, the parent/guardian is responsible for their child throughout the visit.
+1. Where children attend with parents/guardians, the parent/guardian is responsible for their child/children throughout the visit.

-2. If there are any sections of the day when parents/guardians and children separate for different activities, University staff/student ambassadors are responsible for supervision until participants re-join their family members.
-Our usual supervision levels are maintained and the person leading the activity should ensure the group stay together and ensure good health and safety practices.
+2. If there are any sections of the day when parents/guardians and children separate for different activities, University staff/Student Ambassadors are responsible for supervision until participants re-join their family members.
+The University’s usual supervision levels must be maintained and as above the person leading the activity should ensure the group stays together and that good health and safety practices are followed.

 Annex 2: Useful Contact Information